dimitri-nicolo/calico/v2.5/security/domain-based-policy.md

 #### Trusted DNS servers

-{{site.prodname}} trusts DNS information only from its list of DNS trusted servers.
+{{site.tseeprodname}} trusts DNS information only from its list of DNS trusted servers.
 Using trusted DNS servers to back domain names in policy, prevents malicious workload from using IPs returned by a fake DNS server to hijack domain names in policy rules.

-By default, {{site.prodname}} trusts the Kubernetes cluster’s DNS service (kube-dns or CoreDNS).
+By default, {{site.tseeprodname}} trusts the Kubernetes cluster’s DNS service (kube-dns or CoreDNS).
 These out-of-the-box defaults work with standard Kubernetes installs, so normally you won’t change them.

 ### How to